georgefang13/STRIDE_nRF_CustomBleProfile/README.md

 3. Select "Ok", observe the terminal changes:
     * ![RTT Connected](images/rtt_viewer_connected.png)

-# Your Turn
+# Step 5: Your Turn
 Now that you've programmed the nRF52 DK with a basic application, try programming the provided application with generic BLE data.
-You should be able to clone this repo to your local PC in the SDK's ble example folder, a set of commands similar to the following:
+You should be able to clone this repo to your local PC in the SDK's ble example folder using a set of commands similar to the following:
 ```
 cd  <path_to_your_SDK/nRF5_SDK_17.1.0_ddde560/examples/ble_peripheral>
 git  clone https://github.com/4djelliot/nRF_CustomBleProfile.git  ble_app_template